academe/omnipay-authorizenetapi/README.md

 `{"cardCodeRequired": false, "showCreditCard": true, "showBankAccount": true}`

-To set any of the options, drop the `hostedPayment` prefix from the options name, then add the specific option you want to set, and use the result as the parameter.
+To set any of the options, drop the `hostedPayment` prefix from the options name, then append with the specific option you want to set, and use the result as the parameter, keeping the name in *camelCase*.
 So the above set of options are supported by the following parameters:

 * paymentOptionsCardCodeRequired
 * paymentOptionsShowCreditCard
 * paymentOptionsShowBankAccount

-Set these in tha `authorize()` stage:
+You can set these in the `authorize()` stage:

 ```php
 $gateway->authorize([